 Each day, one of the TWT team will write about a workshop topic that (we hope!)
 Sharpen Your Workshop Routines : Setting up the Writer’s Notebook for a Year of Writing The writer’s notebook is at the very heart of my sixth grade writing workshop, it is the gateway to all the work we will be doing from September to June.
 1. 2.
 And keep our minilessons in the back: On average, each student will need two notebooks over the course of the school year.
 3. 4.
 Writing Minilessons for Middle School to use... by Kasey Kiehl.
 CalkCurricPlan Gr6 ReadWshp.
 The 8 Minutes That Matter Most.
 I am an English teacher, so my ears perk up when writers talk about their process.

 I've found the advice handy for lesson planning, too.
 That's because both writing and planning deal with craft.
 In writing, you want your audience to be absorbed.
 You want them to care about your characters.
 You want them be delighted by the suspense.
 John Irving, the author of The Cider House Rules, begins with his last sentence: I write the last line, and then I write the line before that.
 That is the crux of lesson planning right there -- endings and beginnings.
 The eight minutes that matter most are the beginning and endings.
-Launching Your Readers Workshop.
-The key to a successful readers’ workshop is teaching your students the right procedures so that the workshop runs smoothly and effectively.
+Here are eight ways to make those eight minutes magical.

 Use these launching lessons to create a more organized and meaningful experience for you and your students.
 Since many of these lessons build the foundation of your workshop and are more managerial in their intent, many don’t address a common core standard.
 WARM UP – Most true reading workshops begin with a 10 to 15 minute mini-lesson.
 However, in intermediate grades some teachers may choose to start with a 5 to 10 minute “warm up” during the transition between subjects (or as students enter the room, if your school has students switching teachers for subjects or if you are departmentalized).

 A Teacher Guidebook for Levels A-K and one for Levels L-Z is available in the Supporting Documents of each folder and explains in detail the assessments and includes suggestions for how to use the assessments to plan differentiated, explicit instruction for each student assessed.
 There are many ways you may choose to use our running records assessments.
 General Running Records Assessments If you are not using these assessments as your school’s New York State SLO assessments or New York City MoSL, you should look to our General Running Records Assessments folder.
-New York City Measures of Student Learning Assessments (MoSL) New York State-approved Student Learning Objectives (SLO) Reading Minilessons to use for Middle School... by Kasey Kiehl.
+New York City Measures of Student Learning Assessments (MoSL) Please note, NYC MoSL information is current as of September 2018.
+New York State-approved Student Learning Objectives (SLO) Reading Minilessons to use for Middle School... by Kasey Kiehl.